 There are many different perspectives on the nature of grieving.
 In the end, we will all experience a significant loss and have to find our way through it.
-The process of grieving is, for me, a spiritual endeavour that requires awareness, intuition, acceptance, and creative expression.
+The process of grieving is a spiritual endeavor that requires awareness, intuition, acceptance and creative expression.
 There is far more to grief than sadness.
-Through grief we enter into a period of deep personal transformation.
+Through grief, we enter into a period of deep personal transformation.

 Healing from a loss does not mean that grief at some point in the future “goes away” or that we “get over it.”
 Time heals nothing.
 When we lose a loved one, we lose them forever and the grief that accompanies that loss is permanently etched into our body, mind, and spirit.